Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 <a name="exploratory"></a>
 ### Exploratory Data Analysis of Bike Journeys

 ###### I begin the analysis with the discovery of some general trends in the data which will inform the hypothesis creation and guide the analysis.
-Codes and technical details for obtaining the plots below can be found here [here]()
+Codes and technical details for obtaining the figures below can be found here [here]()

 <a name="stations"></a>
 #### A View of the Largest Bike Stations